aaronwins356/UnrealCoder/README.md

 - **Full-stack chat experience** – `Chat_Unreal.html` plus bundled CSS/JavaScript deliver a polished chat UI that talks directly to the Flask API.
 - **Local model integration** – Proxies every user exchange to an Ollama-compatible chat endpoint configured in `config.json`.
 - **Persistent memory** – Stores the last several user/assistant turns in `chat_memory.json` so the assistant can respond with continuity.
-- **Optional Tor support** – When enabled, outbound web searches are routed through Tor for an additional layer of privacy.
+- **Optional Tor support** – When enabled, *all* outbound research traffic (including standard web pages) is routed through Tor for an additional layer of privacy.
 - **Web research assist** – Detects natural-language requests to "search", "find", or "lookup" and adds contextual snippets from DuckDuckGo.
 - **Structured logging** – Logs every interaction to `chat_unreal.log` for later analysis or auditing.